2/10 WWE SMACKDOWN RESULTS: Keller’s report on Usos vs. Ricochet & Strowman for tag titles, search for Jey Uso, Escobar vs. Moss vs. Rey vs. Kross for IC Title shot - Pro Wrestling Torch

 The Usos made a comeback.
 Jey dove through the ropes at Braun and then superkicked him.
 Back in the ring, Jey landed a top rope bodypress for a near fall.
 Braun tagged out to Ricochet who landed a springboard moonsault and a standing shooting star press for a two count.
 Strowman tagged in and landed a running powerslam.
 He then launched Ricochet off his shoulders onto Jimmy with a Swanton for a near fall, with Jey yanking Jimmy out of the ring by his legs.
 Fans chanted “This is awesome!”
 Braun ran around ringside and charged at Jey, but Jey ducked; Strowman crashed over the announce desk.
 Ricochet flip dove onto Jey at ringside.
 He then climbed to the top rope.
 Jimmy punched him and set up a superplex.
 Jey blind-tagged in.
 Ricochet shoved Jimmy to the mat and landed a shooting star press, but Jey caught him with a top rope frog splash immediately afterward for the win.
 Barrett said when it really counted, Jey was there for the Bloodline.
 The Usos hugged.

-WINNERS: The Usos to retain the Smackdown Tag Team Titles.
+WINNERS: The Usos in 13:00 to retain the Smackdown Tag Team Titles.

 -Rey Mysterio said Kross is an evil human being.
 He said there’s nothing that will prevent him from winning the Fatal Four-later and going on to become IC Champion. [c]

--Backstasge Jey told Jimmy he had his back from day one.
+-Backstage Jey told Jimmy he had his back from day one.
 He said they’re twins and he shouldn’t have ever doubted him.
 Jimmy asked Jey if he’s in or out.
 Jey stopped and looked at him and said, “I don’t know.”
-He walked away. heyma showed up and asked if that was his brother.
-Jimmy saidyes.
+He walked away.
+Heyman showed up and asked if that was his brother.
+Jimmy said yes.
 Heyman asked if he said anything.
 Jimmy said, “No, he just left.”

 (Keller’s Analysis: It was difficult hearing what Jey said before he walked away.
 I think Jey’s return at this point is underwhelming.
 He helped Jimmy and seemed happy to be there, but didn’t explain or address not calling back anyone for weeks.
 The fans wanted to cheer Braun & Ricochet, but also liked the Usos reuniting.
 It was odd.)

 -Natalya paced in the ring and said something has been weighing heavily on her.
-She said for the first time in 15 years, Shayna took her out and broke her nose.
+She said for the first time in 15 years, Shayna Baszler took her out and broke her nose.
 She said she saw red long after the blood had dried.
-She said Sahyna took something from her, so she took something from Shayna.
+She said Shayna took something from her, so she took something from Shayna.
 She said she’s nothing but a cheap knockoff version of Ronda Rousey.
 She said she took Baszler’s spot in the Chamber and next week she’ll win the Chamber and punch her ticket to WrestleMania.
 She said Baszler will go back to carrying Rousey’s bags.
 Baszler walked out to her music, mic in hand.

 Baszler said she was fighting before Rousey and signed to WWE winning titles before Rousey arrived.
 She said she doesn’t need anyone telling her she’s living in Rousey’s shadow.
 Rousey marched out to her music.
 Cole said they haven’t seen Rousey since she was surprised by Charlotte and lost her Smackdown Title.
 Rousey and Baszler gave each other a tense, uneasy look.
 Baszler blocked Rousey from going after Natalya, then turned and punched Natalya.
 Rousey and Baszler beat up Natalya together.
 Shotzi ran out to Natalya’s defense, but the heels knocked her out of the ring.
 Rousey held Natalya’s arm and then Baszler kicked it.